-When and How to Count Baby’s Movements
+When and How to Count the Baby’s Movements?

-- Keep a handful of coins with you, every time your baby kicks, move one coin to the other hand or pocket, if the kick count tallies to all the coins within two hours, your baby is possibly safe.
+- Keep a handful of coins with you.
+Every time your baby kicks, move one coin to the other hand or pocket.
+If the kick count tallies to all the coins within two hours, your baby is possibly safe.

 Things to Keep in Mind